Skip to content

 Creighton University requested bidders for the property when the Astro closed, but by 1981, it seemed that the wrecking ball would be its fate.
 Rose Blumkin, founder of Nebraska Furniture Mart, heard of the Astro’s plight and told her daughter, “Go buy it.
 I don’t care what you pay for it!”
 After careful consideration, Rose Blumkin and her family generously deeded the building to the Omaha Theater Company for Young People and contributed the first $1 million toward the renovation, on the condition that the theater secure the remaining funds for full restoration and endowment for maintenance and repairs.

 Despite being vacant and unheated for a decade, the building was in excellent condition as renovations began.
-Restoration included the repair of decorative plaster, construction of new classroom and administrative support spaces, and bringing the facility up to current building codes, including handicap accessibility and the replacement of 65-year-old mechanical, electrical, plumbing and stage-rigging systems.
+Restoration included the repair of decorative plaster, construction of new classrooms and administrative support spaces and bringing the facility up to current building codes, including ADA accessibility and the replacement of the 65-year-old mechanical, electrical, plumbing and stage-rigging systems.

 All restorations, designed by Alley Poyner Macchietto Architecture and carried out by Kiewit Construction Company, remain consistent with the intent and spirit of John Eberson’s original creation.
 The Astro was renamed the Rose Blumkin Performing Arts Center as a tribute to the Blumkins’ generosity.